SQLDBAToolkit/SQLMonitor/README.md

 Current work on this application is working on an alerting system to alert when the monitor detects possible issues like locking, server disconnect, high cpu usage and others.

 The aim is to enhance this application and seperate out the monitor to a windows service that will store monitored data over a long time period.

+I would like to thank the developers of SQLLite and PagerDutyAPI for their packages used in this application.
+The licenses for these are found in the main branch.